Cluster Munition Ban Policy

 Saint Lucia acceded to the Convention on Cluster Munitions on 15 September 2020, becoming the 110th State Party.
-Saint Lucia has never attended a meeting of the convention, but it voted in favor of a key United Nations (UN) resolution promoting the convention in December 2020.
+It has never attended a meeting of the convention.
+Saint Lucia voted in favor of a key United Nations (UN) resolution promoting the convention in December 2021.

-Saint Lucia acceded to the Convention on Cluster Munitions on 15 September 2020 and the convention entered into force for the country on 1 March 2021.
+Saint Lucia acceded to the Convention on Cluster Munitions on 15 September 2020.
+The convention entered into force for the country on 1 March 2021.

-Saint Lucia did not participate in the Oslo Process that created the convention.
+Saint Lucia did not participate in the Oslo Process that created the Convention on Cluster Munitions.

 Saint Lucia has never participated in a meeting of the convention, even as an observer.
 However, it has attended regional workshops on the convention, such as one hosted in St. George’s, Grenada in March 2020.

-In December 2020, Saint Lucia voted in favor of a key UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+In December 2021, Saint Lucia voted in favor of a key United Nations General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
 Saint Lucia has voted in favor of this annual UNGA resolution promoting the convention since it was first introduced in 2015.

-Saint Lucia has also voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria, most recently in December 2020.
+Saint Lucia has also voted in favor of UNGA resolutions expressing outrage at use of cluster munitions in Syria.

 Saint Lucia is a party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons (CCW).